mrcmina/academic-kickstart/content/home/talks.md

 +++
-# A Recent and Upcoming Talks section created with the Pages widget.
+# A Talks & Conferences section created with the Pages widget.
 # This section displays recent talks from `content/talk/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
-subtitle = ""
+title = "Talks, seminars and conferences" subtitle = ""

 [content]